 Temperature

-Our Comfortable winter temperatures, “not to cold and not to warm” not only allows you to enjoy the great outdoors, but also promotes favorable snow settlement enhancing snow stability, since moderate winter temperatures inhibit the development of weaker snow layers, that develop more consistently in dryer colder regions to the East and NE of us.
+Our Comfortable “Goldie-locks” winter temperatures, “not too cold, not too warm…Just Right”, not only allows you to enjoy the great outdoors, but also promotes favorable snow settlement, enhancing snow stability.
+Weaker snow layers tend to develop more consistently in dryer colder regions to the East and NE of us.